+Discovery K12 is one of the most affordable accredited homeschool programs.
 This is a free homeschool platform for students in grades K-12.
 It offers a variety of courses including history and social studies, reading and literature, math, language arts, visual and performing arts, and science.
 This program can be used part-time, full time or even as a supplement as learning is both online and offline.

 Another important thing to consider is that it offers a free student account as well as an optional parent-teacher account for $99 annually.